bwindels/pwa-skeleton/README.md

 # pwa-skeleton
-A skeleton for building installable PWAs
+A skeleton for building installable PWAs that use modules without a bundler during development time.